 Family Conflict and Communication

-Any type of friction with parents is normal while striving for their independence, even though it can be toxic.
+Any type of friction with parents is normal while striving for their independence.
 A gap in communications is what we are trying to fill.

 Intervention will include periodic parent-child sessions to practice active listening, validation, and setting limits, with the aim to move the arguments toward peaceful and constructive dialogues where the teenager is heard and the parent is respected.